WHO WE ARE

 Our work is grounded in four central approaches:

 AUTHENTIC YOUTH ENGAGEMENT

-NMCAN recognizes that, in addition to trauma that brought them to the foster care or juvenile justice systems, many young people face further stressors in these systems.
-Our programming is developed in a way that fosters resilience, supports families, and is responsive to their distinct needs.
+We recognize that, in addition to trauma that forced young people’s disconnection from their families and communities, many young people face further stressors within systems.
+Our programming values all people, believes in their dignity and agency, and is responsive to their distinct needs.